derekorgan/rhino/README.md

-# 🦏 Rhino Workout & Music Tracker
+# 🦏 Rhino Personal Adaptive Dashboard
 ### (Playground experiment app)

 A FastAPI web application that integrates with Strava, Spotify, and OpenAI to track workouts, music, and provide AI-powered insights.